se-edu/learningresources/contents/ai/ml.md

 The confusion matrix is a commonly used tool for data analysis.
 The image above shows that the model has predicted 6 instances of 'versicolor' to be 'virginica'.
 These misclassifications can be investigated to obtain insights on model performance and data.

-An example of investigation is using class activation maps, a technique commonly used to reveal what a convolutional neural network is looking at when it makes its predictions.
+An example of investigation for convolutional neural networks (an emerging class of ML algorithms) is using class activation maps.
+It reveals what a convolutional neural network is looking at when it makes its predictions.
+The practitioner may choose to perform further data preprocessing to help the neural network focus on the right areas.

 <img src="http://cnnlocalization.csail.mit.edu/example.jpg" width="500"/>
 (Class Activation Maps, more information at http://cnnlocalization.csail.mit.edu)

 Model training and refinement continues for multiple cycles until the practitioner is content with a particular model's performance.
-The model is tested on the test set and the model's performance is recorded afterwards and the model is not adjusted from this point onwards.
+The model is tested on the test set and its performance is recorded.
+The model is not adjusted from this point onwards.

 This test set score is used for selecting between different algorithms at the production stage.